Shawn Macomber echoes

 - Two words: Eddie Murphy.
 When he's on the screen, Dreamgirls becomes a different movie.
 A much better one.
 Is there any way to program your DVD player to just show the Eddie Murphy scenes?
 Do that.

-nice pictures, Uncle Ben's office, Carel Struycken's (Mr.
+Wally Schirra, nice pictures, Uncle Ben's office, Carel Struycken's (Mr. Homn's!) panoramic

-on the GOP debate, verbal jousting with Gnat.
-It may not be everyone's
+debate, verbal jousting with Gnat.
+It may not be everyone's cup of tea,

 The 128-bit integer censorship incident from earlier this week